 Performance is a total return figure which incorporates both the capital return (i.e. the growth) and income return (i.e. dividends).

-We recently wrote a blog post proposing that a Total Return approach is more appropriate than just focusing on high dividend yield returns.
+We’ve previously written a blog proposing that a total return approach is more appropriate than focusing on high dividend yield returns alone.

 Track record and holdings